dmwm/DAS/doc/sphinx/das_records.rst

    data_objects.rst

-The DAS records represents meta-data in [JSON]_ data format.
-It is very lightweight to represent almost any data structure via values, dictionaries, lists.
-By itself, the JSON is native JavaScript data format and it is a dictionary data type in python.
+DAS records represent meta-data in [JSON]_ data format.
+This is a lightweight, near universal format which can represent complex, nested structures via values, dictionaries, lists.
+JSON is a native JavaScript data format (JavaScript Object Notation), and is represented by the dictionary type in python.
-The DAS records is just collection of meta-data supplied by data-providers which participate in DAS.
-DAS wraps each meta-data with auxilary information such as internal id, reference das id to other DAS records, and DAS header.
+A DAS record is just a collection of data supplied by data-services which participate in DAS.
+DAS wraps each data-service record with auxiliary meta-data such as internal ID, references to other DAS records, and a DAS header.
 The DAS header contains information about underlying API calls made to data-provider.
 For example:

 .. doctest::